huggingface/optimum/README.md

 ## Accelerated Inference

-🤗 Optimum provides multiple tools to export and run optimized models on various ecosystems: ONNX / ONNX Runtime, TensorFlow Lite, OpenVINO.
+🤗 Optimum provides multiple tools to export and run optimized models on various ecosystems:

+- ONNX / ONNX Runtime
+- TensorFlow Lite
+- OpenVINO

 While everything can be done in a programmatic way for a more cutomized experience, we provide a command-line interface to perform common tasks easily.

 ### ONNX + ONNX Runtime